Master of Medical Sciences in Global Health Delivery

-The MMSc-GHD combines a rigorous cross-university curriculum focused on the development of the tools needed to perform social and delivery science and policy research in resource limited settings.
+The MMSc-GHD combines a rigorous cross-university curriculum focused on the development of the tools needed to perform social and delivery science and policy research in resource-limited settings.
 The core component of the MMSc-GHD is a field-based mentored research project in global health.
-Students will submit a master’s thesis based on this work.
+Students submit a master’s thesis based on this work.
 Please note that this program does not offer clinical training, and that there is neither coursework nor project work involving direct patient care.

 The first cohort of students is featured in this brief video:

 - Students will complete a mentored research project focused on delivering health care in a low-resource setting.

 - The projects will be directly relevant to care delivery.